 Colin has been instrumental not only to CP Sport’s athletics series, but also to disability athletics for over 30 years.
 As an official Colin has taken roles as both track and field official and at the CP Sport National Athletics Championships in 2018, Colin took charge of his final event as lead track referee after 30 fantastic years of service.
 Throughout this time Colin has supported other officials to develop, worked with Athletics clubs across the country to improve their offer for disabled athletes, as well as providing continuous advice and guidance to athletes.
 Although Colin has stepped down as lead official, he has continued to be a vital friend to CP Sport, providing advice on our 2019 athletics programme as well as attending events and officiating in the field.
 Colin is a pillar within officiating for disability athletics and we cannot thank him enough for his continued support.
 It is a privilege to recognise his unstinting contribution to athletics with a Life Time Achievement Award.

-Photos from the evening to follow shortly.
+Photos from the evening can be found here.